 Topics for discussion; useful modern and classic processes to optimize, the capabilities and limitations and particular areas of usefulness.

 Arrangement of people, of materials and equipment, is at the very heart of productivity.
-Layout especially major layout is not necessary every day.
-But there are processes to perform major or minor layouts correctly and these will be presented for the time that they are useful.
+Location and capability of operations, or Facilities Planning, sets the stage for productivity.
+It, and Plant Layout especially major layout are not necessary every day.
+But there are processes to perform major or minor projects correctly and these will be presented for the time that they are useful.

 Workshop 12: Results and achievements from previous workshops.
 Further development of selected topics.